andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 </figure>

-I put my name in for a table and grab a Powder Day Stout and pop a squat outside on the patio around a gas firepit.
+I put my name in for a table and grab a Powder Day Stout and pop a squat outside around a gas firepit.
 Our old fabulous friend in the full leopard skiing onesie sashays over

 "Hey, I haven't seen you around, you must be new to town"

 "Yeah I just got here today, just in time to see the pond skiing"

 "Oh that's fun!
-It's our little crazy tradition for the close of ski season.
+It's our little crazy tradition for the close of the season.
 I don't ski but I dress the part.
 Name's Tyler, but everyone calls me Sweet T.
 Don't ask me how long I've been here...
 It's been 7 years.
 By this point I know everybody and everybody knows me.
 Is this your first time?"

-"First time in probably 15 years, we came quite a few times when we were kids.
+"First time in probably 20 years, we came a lot when we were kids.
-Everything seems so much smaller.
-It's all so different and so the same, it feels... strange"
+Everything seems so much... smaller.
+It's all so different and so the same, it's a very strange feeling"

 "Well it's our own little slice of heaven, we're not like those asshole ski towns in Colorado"